 Namrata Acharya currently resides in Ahmedabad.
 After a master’s in economics from Delhi, she worked for a few years as an editor at Oxford University Press, Delhi.
 Post her MPhil in development practice from Ambedkar University Delhi and her stint with the development sector, she continues to delve on alternative ways of doing development ethically, focusing more on the process rather than the product, by way of research and practice.
-She loves to read, travel to meet friends and, of course, cycle.
+She loves to read, travel to meet friends, and cycle.

 Manan Ahmed Asif is a historian and walker.
 He is the author, most recently, of The Loss of Hindustan: The Invention of India (2020).
 He teaches in New York City.

-Samprati Pani is a social anthropologist working on the streets and bazaars of Delhi through intersections of urban informality, design and spatial practices.
-She is currently a postdoctoral Research Fellow at the Max Weber Forum for South Asian Studies, New Delhi, and is working on a project on repair and maintenance practices of marketplaces in north India.
+Samprati Pani is a social anthropologist working on the streets and bazaars of Delhi through intersections of urban informality, design, and spatial practices.
+She is currently a research fellow at the Max Weber Forum for South Asian Studies, New Delhi, and is working on a project on repair and maintenance practices of marketplaces in north India.
 Samprati has previously worked in academic publishing for many years and was the co-founder of a design studio that specialises in book design.
-A walk in the crowded bazaars of Delhi, she believes, is a cure for migraine, heartache and any other ailment.
+A walk in the crowded bazaars of Delhi, she believes, is a cure for migraine, heartache, and any other ailment.
 She is the editor of the blog and can be contacted at samprati.pani@gmail.com.

 Mumbai Paused, aka Gopal MS, is a blogger who has been documenting the streets of Mumbai for over a decade.
 An advertising copywriter by profession, he is a keen observer and chronicler of everyday life in a changing city.
 He posts daily on @mumbaipaused and also shares his work in the form of photo books.